ntutic/json_scrapy/docs/topics/link-extractors.rst

 A link extractor is an object that extracts links from responses.

-The ``__init__`` method of :class:`~scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor` takes settings that determine which links may be extracted. :class:`LxmlLinkExtractor.extract_links
+The ``__init__`` method of :class:`~jscrapy.linkextractors.lxmlhtml.LxmlLinkExtractor` takes settings that determine which links may be extracted. :class:`LxmlLinkExtractor.extract_links
-<scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor.extract_links>` returns a
+<jscrapy.linkextractors.lxmlhtml.LxmlLinkExtractor.extract_links>` returns a
-list of matching :class:`~scrapy.link.Link` objects from a :class:`~scrapy.http.Response` object.
+list of matching :class:`~jscrapy.link.Link` objects from a :class:`~jscrapy.http.Response` object.

-Link extractors are used in :class:`~scrapy.spiders.CrawlSpider` spiders through a set of :class:`~scrapy.spiders.Rule` objects.
+Link extractors are used in :class:`~jscrapy.spiders.CrawlSpider` spiders through a set of :class:`~jscrapy.spiders.Rule` objects.

 You can also use link extractors in regular spiders.
-For example, you can instantiate :class:`LinkExtractor <scrapy.linkextractors.lxmlhtml.LxmlLinkExtractor>` into a class variable in your spider, and use it from your spider callbacks::
+For example, you can instantiate :class:`LinkExtractor <jscrapy.linkextractors.lxmlhtml.LxmlLinkExtractor>` into a class variable in your spider, and use it from your spider callbacks::

     def parse(self, response):